OpenRoberta/openroberta-lab/README.md

 special requirements on the database, that would exclude one.
 Only a Hibernate binding and a full transaction support is needed.

 As described above either **db-embedded** or **db-server** is the name of the directory, in which the database files reside.
 Sometimes the database must be upgraded, e.g. new tables or new columns for new features.
-The java class **DbUpgrader** is responsible for detecting the need for an upgrade and executing the upgrade (once and only once).
-This is done, when the database is openend at server startup.
-There is no need for the developer to care about database upgrades.
+The java class **DbUpgrader** is responsible for detecting the need for an upgrade and executing the upgrade (once and only once) when the database is openend at server startup.
+If a database needs more than one upgrade, this is no problem.
+They are executed one after the other.

+There is _no_ need for the developer to care about database upgrades.
+But note, that is _not_ possible to upgrade databases with versions before **3.1.0**.
+As this a very old version, this should never be necessary.
+If this is needed, please contact the OpenRoberta team.

 ### Importing the Project